fpgdubost/bstrap/README.md

   <li>Implement your own metric: should take the one pandas dataframe of data as input and return a scalar value.</li>
   <li>Load your data.</li>
   <li>Reformat data to a single pandas dataframe per method with standardized column names, and one sample per row.</li>
-  <li>Check that your estimates (CI bounds and p-value) are stable over several runs of the bootstrapping method.
+  <li>Check that your estimates (confidence interval and p-value) are stable over several runs of the bootstrapping method.
 If the estimates are not stable, increase nbr_runs</li>
 </ol>

 Enjoy!